Senate panel compels former Trump aide to attend Russia hearing

 Manafort met with Senate Intelligence Committee staff on Tuesday morning, his spokesman said.
 But he would not agree to an interview with the Senate Judiciary Committee.

-The judiciary panel is looking at a June 2016 meeting in New York with a Russian lawyer organized by Trump's eldest son, Donald Trump Jr. He released emails earlier this month that showed he welcomed the prospect of receiving damaging information at the meeting about Trump's Democratic rival, Hillary Clinton.
+The judiciary panel is looking at a June 2016 meeting in New York with a Russian lawyer organized by Trump's eldest son, Donald Trump Jr. He released emails this month that showed he welcomed the prospect of receiving damaging information at the meeting about Trump's Democratic rival, Hillary Clinton.

-Negotiations with Manafort would continue, the judiciary panel's Republican chairman, Charles Grassley told reporters.
+Negotiations with Manafort would continue, the judiciary panel's Republican chairman Charles Grassley told reporters.
 "If he feels he can come, and he's willing to negotiate in good faith, there's other accommodations that can be made for him," he said.

+Senator Dianne Feinstein, the top Democrat on the Senate Judiciary Committee, said she hoped a showdown with Manafort could be averted.

+"He is a very complicated figure and there is a lot of material there, and a lot of questions that he raises," she said in an interview with CNN.

 It was not clear if Trump Jr. would appear before the panel.
 His attorneys have been negotiating with the committee about his participation.
 Asked whether the younger Trump had received a subpoena from the Judiciary Committee, his lawyer Alan Futerfas said he had not.

-Kushner, who is now a top aide in Trump's White House, met Senate Intelligence Committee investigators on Monday, telling reporters afterward he had no part in any Kremlin plot. [nL1N1KF06Y.
-He returned to Congress on Tuesday for a meeting with the House of Representatives intelligence panel.

-The intense focus on Russia - involving several congressional probes and a separate investigation by a Justice Department-appointed special counsel - has overshadowed Trump's legislative agenda as well as his efforts on foreign policy.
+The intense focus on Russia, involving several congressional probes and a separate investigation by a Justice Department-appointed special counsel, has overshadowed Trump's agenda.

-Russia is also the focus in a bill that the House is expected to pass later on Tuesday.
-The legislation would impose new sanctions on Russia, Iran and North Korea, potentially hampering Trump's hopes of pursuing improved relations with Moscow.

 The scrutiny has angered and frustrated the president, who calls the investigations a politically motivated witch hunt fueled by Democrats who cannot accept his upset win in last November's election.